Duddjot: Functional Purpose

 Institut finlandais’ current presentation, Duddjot, is curated by Katja Hagelstam (gallery Lokal, Helsinki) and is produced in collaboration with Sámi Duodji Association.
 The exhibition is part of the official program of the Paris Design Week.

 The Duddjot exhibition (craft in Northern Sámi) focuses on Sámi culture and handicraft, also known as duodji.
-Craftsmanship has always been an essential part of the Sámi way of life, and it strongly intertwines with their everyday life and the surrounding nature.
+Craftsmanship has always been an essential part of inflatable games for sale the Sámi way of life, and it strongly intertwines with their everyday life and the surrounding nature.

 The Sámi handicraft always has a functional purpose.
 The fabrication process requires a strong knowledge of the surrounding natural materials, and understanding of how to make use of them in the best possible way.
 Most of the materials employed are local and organic.
 The Duddjot exhibition presents works by several Sámi artisans, and it includes some more traditional crafts as well as some contemporary pieces by the younger generation.
 Among the works made by the young artisans, unconventional material choices, such as the combination of silver and birch roots, can be discovered.
 The Sami youth is currently going through a new era of recognition and self-consciousness.
 They study the handicraft techniques, they wear gákti – the traditional Sámi clothing – and use other craft pieces.